The Convention on Biological Diversity

 At present, the AC SNG is focused on the run-up to the COP 13 and the contributions to deliver there, specifically to the Summit on Sub-nationals that the CBD will organize together with CONABIO, ANAAE (supported by nrg4SD) and ICLEI on 10-11 December.

-On the run-up to the COP 13, nrg4SD will hold alongside to its annual General Assembly meeting, the International Conference “Subnational Governments for Biodiversity: Achieving the Aichi Targets”.
-The meetings will be held in Barcelona, Spain, 29-30 June and 1 July 2016.
-The Conference will count with the participation of some AC SNG members and will serve as to create the common position of nrg4SD to the COP 13.
+On the run-up to the COP 13, nrg4SD held alongside to its annual General Assembly meeting, the International Conference “Subnational Governments for Biodiversity: Achieving the Aichi Targets”.
+The meetings took place in Barcelona, Spain, 29-30 June and 1 July 2016.
+The Conference counted with the participation of some AC SNG members and served as to create the common position of nrg4SD to the COP 13.